 In Bannockburn High School we are committed to the education of the whole child and recognise that each child has intellectual, moral, physical and social needs.
 In order to meet these needs we believe that we must provide the best possible conditions for learning for all our pupils.
-A school ethos based on values such as respect, love, trust, compassion, justice and integrity is central to our approach to Pupil Support.
+A school ethos based on values such Ambition, Support, Pride, Inclusion, Resilience and Effort is central to our approach to Pupil Support.
 We believe that learning is a collective as well as an individual responsibility and that all members of our school community are responsible for their own achievements and contribute to the achievement of others.
 It is essential to have Pupil Support structures which exemplify and embody our philosophy of valuing all pupils as individuals and as members of the community of Bannockburn High School.